📊 BHRB Key Takeaways

 Key Metrics to Watch

-- Revenue sustainability and breakdown of organic vs. acquired growth components
+- Revenue growth sustainability and organic growth rates

 - Net interest margin and efficiency ratio trend